git/git.github.io/rev_news/drafts/edition-51.md

   links about a newly published paper about new attacks building on the known "SHAttered" attack.

+* On April 1st, Ævar sent a two patches long [patch series](https://public-inbox.org/git/20190401101246.21418-1-avarab@gmail.com/) to the mailing list.
+These April fool's day patches were "praise: a culturally sensitive wrapper for 'blame'" and "praise: make 'blameless' cultural enforcement configurable" .

 __Light reading__

 * [The Developer Homepage of Derrick Stolee](https://stolee.dev/)